elf4j/elf4j-provider/README.md

 ### Writer

-elf4j-engine supports multiple standard-stream writers.
+The elf4j-engine supports multiple standard-stream writers.
 Each writer can have individual configurations on format pattern, minimum output level, and type of out stream (stdout/err/auto).
 The same log entry will be output once per each writer.
-Given the comprehensive support on log patterns and minimum output levels per caller classes, however, more than one writer is rarely necessary.
+More than one writer is rarely necessary, however, given what a single writer can achieve with the comprehensive support on log patterns and minimum output levels per caller classes.

 ### Output Format Pattern